git-town/git-town/README.md

 #### notes

-* minimizes network requests: * each command fetches updates from the remote repository only once, and pushes only when necessary
+* minimizes network requests:
+  * each command only performs a single remote fetch
+  * pushes to the repository are omitted if possible
 * automatically prunes deleted remote branches